-We are going batty for bats in our classroom!
-This is one of my favorite units to teach.
-There are so many engaging activities to do with your students.
-And bonus, so many ways to incorporate a variety of standards!
-Here are some of my favorite bat resources for the classroom.
+We are going batty for bats with these bat activities in our classroom!
+Nocturnal animals are one of my favorite units to teach.
+There are so many engaging math and literacy activities to do with your students.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 You will never infer a fee or charge for this.

-Before we really dive into learning about bats, I like to get an idea of how my students feel about bats.
-We take a poll, choosing if e think bats are helpful and harmful.
+Before we really dive into learning about bats, I like to understand how my students feel about bats.
+We take a poll, choosing if we think bats are helpful or harmful.